MinhOmega/interview-coder/README.md

 7. Configure the Ollama base URL if needed (default: http://127.0.0.1:11434)
 8. Choose your preferred model from the dropdown
 9. Save settings and start using!

+## 🌐 Language Settings

+Choose your preferred language for AI responses:

+1. Press `⌘+M` (Mac) or `Ctrl+M` (Windows/Linux) to open the model selector
+2. Scroll down to the "Response Language" section
+3. Select your language from the available options:
+   - English (default)
+   - Vietnamese (Tiếng Việt)
+   - Spanish (Español)
+   - French (Français)
+   - German (Deutsch)
+   - Japanese (日本語)
+   - Korean (한국어)
+   - Chinese (中文)
+4. Save settings to apply your language preference

+The application will generate all AI responses in your selected language, with solution approaches tailored to your language preference.

 ## ⌨️ Keyboard Shortcuts